Winter driving tips - snow & ice

 Understeer is when you turn the steering wheel but find that the car has a tendency to continue straight ahead (Figure 1).
 Oversteer is when the car tries to spin round due to a lack of traction at the rear (Figure 2).
 Both situations are more likely on winter roads but can be helped using the same techniques (which should make things easier to remember).

-If you do find yourself in an understeer or oversteer situation on a very slippery road try not stamp on the brakes in panic as this will make things worse.
-Ease off the throttle and keep the steering pointing in the direction of intended travel.
+If you do find yourself in an understeer or oversteer situation on a very slippery road try not stamp on the brakes in panic as this can make things worse.
+In stead, smoothly ease off the throttle and keep the steering pointing in the direction of intended travel.
 Rapid or harsh driver inputs of any kind should be avoided.

 You also need to try and get the driven wheels turning at road speed to regain maximum traction.
 Press the clutch or flick an automatic into neutral to remove the influence of the engine and help get the wheels rotating at a more natural rate.
 With luck, this will create vital grip to avoid obstacles and allow you to progressively apply the brakes.